atomjump/medimage-co-nz-content-only/faq.md

 __Q.
 Can I sync to a network folder?__

 A. Yes, when you install the server, you have the choice of which folder to write to, and this can be a network folder.
 You can also choose to add additional backup folders if you have some technical configuration skill.
-Please note: your administrator user must have any network drive mappings available to it, as the software runs as the admin user.
+Please note: the user that installs the MedImage Server must have administrative privileges, and be able to read and write to the target network folder.
+Any network drive mappings should be available to the user that installed MedImage Server, when run as a background service, but if not, you can use the network path e.g. \\server\folder format.
 Also see the Technical Guide for further troubleshooting tips.

 https://github.com/atomjump/medimage-co-nz-content-only/blob/master/technical-guide.md

 __Q.
 I have looked at setting up a cloud proxy server, but it looks difficult.
 Can you help?__